How to Care For Your Logs

 - Take your 2FUNGUYS™ mushroom log out of the box and remove all packaging around the log, but leave the silver tags with the type of mushroom and date of inoculation on it.
 The log also has wax covering the ends and the inoculation points.
-Please keep the wax on the log; it will fall off over time, but its needed to retain moisture in the log.
-The log will be ready to attempt fruiting in about 4 to 6 months from the date of inoculation on the silver tag.
+Please keep the wax on the log; it will fall off over time, but it’s needed to retain moisture in the log.
+The log will be ready to attempt fruiting in about 7 to 9 months from the date of inoculation on the silver tag.
+It can take up to 12 months; however, that is not common.
 Regardless of the date on the log, please follow step #2 immediately after unpacking.

 - Completely submerge the log in non-chlorinated (well, rain, river, filtered, creek, distilled, etc.) water for 24 hours.
 You can use any container you like, for example: a bathtub, a 5-gallon bucket, a rectangular potting tray, etc. The container only has to be large enough to cover the log with water by about 6 inches.
 You can use tap water; however, you will need to let the water sit for at least 1 day before placing log in container to allow the chlorine to evaporate.
 If the log floats, place an object on top to keep the log submerged completely for 24 hours.
 Be creative in your submerging, and don’t forget about the log!
 Soaking for much longer than 24 hours will make the log lose its pants to soon, and nobody likes a pants-less log!
 Yes, we are referring to the bark!

 1. If the inoculation date on your log is over 7 months old, then proceed to step #3, and begin the fruiting process.